Jane Alden Stevens

 Jane Alden Stevens is an American photographer and educator.
 Solo exhibitions of her work have been mounted at the ARC Gallery in Chicago, the Herbert F. Johnson Museum of Art in Ithaca, NY, and the Pittsburgh Filmmakers Gallery.
 She has exhibited extensively abroad, including in Finland, Ukraine, Belgium, Germany, and Brazil.
 Stevens’ photographs are included in the permanent collections of the George Eastman House International Museum of Photography and Film in Rochester, NY, the Cincinnati Art Museum, and the Museu da Imagem e do Som in São Paulo, Brazil.
 She is Professor Emerita of Fine Arts at the University of Cincinnati.

 Early life and education

-Following her graduation magna cum laude from St. Lawrence University in Canton, N.Y., with a BA in 19th-century European Studies.
-She traveled and lived in Germany for a number of years teaching English as a second language and working as a tour guide.
+Following her graduation magna cum laude from St. Lawrence University in Canton, New York, with a BA in 19th-century European Studies, Stevens lived in Germany for several years, where she taught English as a second language and worked as a tour guide.

-After returning to the United States she attended an MFA program for photography at the Rochester Institute of Technology, in Rochester, New York.
-After she graduated in 1982 she was offered a position in the Fine Arts Department at the University of Cincinnati, she began teaching courses in photography, film and professional business practices for fine artists.
+After returning to the United States, she attended an MFA program in photography at the Rochester Institute of Technology in Rochester, New York.
+After graduating in 1982, she was offered a position in the Fine Arts Department at the University of Cincinnati, where she began teaching courses in photography, film, and professional business practices for fine artists.